jhauf/Foodiegogo/docs/README.md

 ### Phase 5: Profiles (1 day)

-**Objective:** A profile belongs to a user and displays their name, picture, campaigns and contributions.
+**Objective:** A Profile belongs to a User and displays their name, picture, Campaigns and Contributions.

 ### Bonus Features: Categories (1 day)

-**Objective:** Campaigns can be tagged with multiple categories, category tags are searchable
+**Objective:** Campaigns can be tagged with multiple Categories.
+Category tags are searchable.